 How It Works

 To replicate cloud-side data, the Ioto service uses DynamoDB streams to capture modifications made to the table data.
 The stream is connected to an Ioto service Lambda which posts MQTT messages to a special topic that is only known to the device.

 The Ioto device agent subscribes to this topic and receives MQTT messages containing the changed data.
 The agent then applies those changes to the local database.

 In reverse, the Ioto agent registers a database trigger that is called whenever local changes are made to the device's database.
 When the trigger is invoked, the agent sends an MQTT message with the changes to the Ioto service that updates the cloud database.

 When the device is rebooted, it sends a "sync" message to the Ioto service to retrieve all changes made to the cloud database since the last change notification was received from the cloud.
 In this way, changes made while the device is offline are not lost.

 The Ioto DynamoDB table (ioto) and the Ioto agent database both use a OneTable schema that defines how items are stored, what indexes are used and the application models (entities).
 For example:

-The control property of the schema defines which tables are replicated and in which direction.
+The process property of the schema defines which tables are replicated and in which direction.

-For each model (entity) in the schema, you can create an entry in the control property that specifies if items of that model should exist and how they should be replicated.
+For each model (entity) in the schema, you can create an entry in the process property that specifies if items of that model should exist and how they should be replicated.

 The enable property can be set to 'cloud' if the items of that type should exist in the cloud database, set to 'device' if the items should exist in the device and 'both' if they should exist in both databases.
 The default is 'both'.